Episode #409 (Originally aired 11/04/16)

 And that's the only thing that sometimes when I've had conversations with Bernie,

-You've got got a $1 trillion health care industry, for example, and you've got a lot of people who are working for it and a lot of special interests involved.
+You've got a $1 trillion health care industry, for example, and you've got a lot of people who are working for it and a lot of special interests involved.

 And so my goal in the Affordable Care Act was if I can get millions of more people insurance, then that's my first goal.
+And then the question is, how do we make sure everybody ultimately gets it?

 Because there's still gaps in coverage.
+I think the same is true

+when it comes to some other issues.
 To me, I think there is a pretty bright line around prisons.

 I agree with you that the criminal justice system should not be infected by